nfnth/nfnth/README.md

 |**Object**|||
 |**Artwork**|||

-Deeds can also include additional properties such as location, serial, and informational links.
+Domains can also include additional properties such as location, serial, and informational links.

 ### On Artifacts

-Artifacts are records (text, image/file, location) stored per domain, created with the [editor]().
+Artifacts are records (text, image/file, location) stored per domain, to be used with the [editor]().

 - Public artifacts can be viewed by everyone
 - Private artifacts can be viewed by domain holder or with key